NamrataRev/AI_academy/Week2/01-what-makes-a-good-specification.md

 ## Overview

-In Week 1 you learned that AI is probabilistic — it predicts a likely answer rather than looking up a fixed one.
+Till now you have learned that AI is probabilistic — it predicts a likely answer rather than looking up a fixed one.
 That has a direct consequence: **anything you do not specify, the model decides for you.** A specification is the description of what you want that is precise enough for someone — or something — else to produce it without guessing.
 Writing good specs is the core skill of working with AI.

 ## 2.1 What Makes a Good Specification — Testable, Bounded, Observable, Actionable